 So, my strategy for you is to get out and make those offers now while homes are sitting.

-And thinking that the Fed will lower even more by the end of the year, well, the markets have already priced that in and factored that in right now.
 So, the opportunity in my mind, is to buy now instead of waiting.
-Because properties are sitting (those that are overpriced), and there is seller-fatigue going on there, and those sellers are getting tired of waiting.
+Because properties are sitting (those that are overpriced), and there is seller-fatigue going on there.
+And those sellers are getting tired of waiting.

-So even if it’s $50,000, $100,000 under asking, make those offers.
+Even if it’s $50,000, $100,000 under asking, make those offers.
 You’ll know what offer to make based on the guidance of your REALTOR who will factor in how long that home has been sitting, what the current price point is, etc. and based on what the seller is most likely to accept.

 So, make your offers now.
-See if you can get traction on your dream home and ultimately capitalize on what is a market in stand-still right now.
+See if you can get traction on your dream home and ultimately capitalize on what is a market stand-still right now.

 Huge steals in DFW are gone – the economy is too strong for that.
 But you can be strategic and come in 10 to 20% below what they’re asking and see if you can get traction on an offer.

-For single family new construction, you’ll see home builders are typically quicker to lower prices.
+Looking at single-family new construction, you’ll see home builders are typically quicker to lower their prices.
 That’s because as a business, they need to move units.
-In Collin County, the price of new construction homes was down 14.7% year over year.
-Then, if you go to actual pending sales for Collin County, they’re now up 50%.
-So, you see what happened.

-You get the price down, and then the number of sales goes up.
-So, the market is still strong.
+This shows the market is still strong.
 You just have to get it priced right.
-Again, when you get the price down typically by 10-15%, you’ll see the home move.
+And when you get the price down typically by at least 10 to 15%, you’ll see the home move.

 The moral of the story: If you price your property right, you can still make a move.